TimKaspar/m223-punchclock-quarkus/README.md

 <br/>
 <br/>

+## Script for example data
+At start a script is run which inserts example data into the database <br/>
+The data is as follows:

 # Frontend (Flutter)
 ## Purpose
 The Flutter frontend serves as a interface for the backend and as a way to create/edit/view/delete the entities of the database.